ygo-skc/skc-api/.github/ISSUE_TEMPLATE/enhancement.md

 ---
-name: Enhancement
+name: 'Enhancement'
-about: An internal enhancement to the API that will not change functionality but improve: performance, reliability, etc.
+about: 'An internal enhancement to the API that will not change functionality but improve: performance, reliability, etc.'
 title: 'Enhancement - '
 labels: 'enhancement'
 assignees: 'rtomyj'